-As Caleb says in his WDS wrap up post, in every way my expectations were exceeded.
+In every way my expectations were exceeded.
 I was so thankful to have the opportunity to share my story with WDS attendees, but I didn’t expect to be so connected to everyone and so humbled by each and every story I heard.
 That’s not to say I was preemptively flippant about those in attendance, but rather that I focused on writing the speech and not freaking out that the intensity of the weekend took me by surprise.
-The smiling duo from Mondo Beyondo, Pamela Slim‘s obvious inner strength, Leo Babauta‘s sincere and smile-filled keynote, Karen Walrond‘s incredible photos and stories – each of these speeches and more set in motion a great bevy of ideas and ‘what ifs’ and enthusiasm.
+The smiling duo from Mondo Beyondo, Pamela Slim’s obvious inner strength, Leo Babauta‘s sincere and smile-filled keynote, Karen Walrond‘s incredible photos and stories – each of these speeches and more set in motion a great bevy of ideas and ‘what ifs’ and enthusiasm.
 And each of the subsequent conversations with attendees and speakers and workshop leaders just intensified the desire to really plan big, something I’ve been scared of doing because planning big also brings the potential to fail big.

 This maelstrom of thoughts was, of course, the point of WDS.
 And it’s not just me who feels this way.
 Following the #WDS hashtag on Twitter will yield an outpouring of gratitude and greetings and planning.
 I’ve never attended a conference that generated such creativity and attentiveness and it blew me away.